natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 Need to find project to work on that uses more advanced logic and utilizes modeling power of django.
 CLimate risk app?

+### Day 37: Nov 22, Friday

+**Today's Progress**:
+Found scotch.io and read a lot of their coursework - sorting - looking for applicable material for projects.

+**Thoughts**
+so much FREE material out there.
+It's all about sorting through the bullshit.

+### Day 38: Nov 23, Saturday

+**Today's Progress**:
+Scotch.io python requests - figuring out how to make simple webapps that do stuff with data I take from other places.

+**Thoughts**
+if you're trying to learn to code and not meditating you're wasting a lot of time. mindfulness helps you realize faster when you're not being present - ie learning something new.